VAT REGISTRATION IN GERMANY

-Preliminary VAT returns must be filed by electronic means via "Elster" to German VAT authorities before the 10th day of the month [10 of N+1] following the tax period [month/quarter] to which it relates.
+The VAT return must be filed electronically by the 10th day of the month following the end of the taxable period.
 It is possible to apply for a permanent time prolongation of one month which requires a special prepayment.
 The amount is calculated as 1/11 of the VAT due in the previous year and is set off against the VAT liability of December.

 The payment made on the basis of the monthly or quarterly provisonal returns are actually interim payments.